theupdateframework/pep-maximum-security-model/README.rst

 The maximum security model relies on developers signing their projects and uploading signed metadata to PyPI.
-If the PyPI infrastructure were to be compromised, attackers would be unable to serve malicious versions of claimed projects without access to the project's developer key.
+If the PyPI infrastructure were to be compromised, attackers would then be unable to serve malicious versions of claimed projects [LV: is 'claimed projects' a common term?
+I think it this should be written more clearly.
+Maybe something like this: versions of projects they have hijacked.]
+without having access to that project's developer key.
 Figure 1 depicts the changes made to the metadata layout of the minimum security model, namely that developer roles are now supported and that three new delegated roles
 exist: *claimed*, *recently-claimed*, and *unclaimed*.
 The *bins* role has been renamed *unclaimed* and can contain any projects that have not been added to *claimed*.
-The strength of this model (over the minimum security model) is in the offline keys provided by developers.
-Although the minimum security model supports continuous delivery, all of the projects are signed by an online key.
-An attacker can corrupt packages in the minimum security model, but not in the maximum model without also compromising a developer's key.
+Offline keys provided by developers ensure the strength of this model (over the minimum security model).
+Although the minimum security model supports continuous delivery [LV: of projects], using this model, all projects are signed by an online key.
+That is, an attacker is able to corrupt packages in the minimum security model, but not in the maximum model, without also compromising a developer's key.

 .. image:: figure1.png